Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Timeline: Trump Tariffs from Inauguration to Today

 January 2025: Trump takes office, immediately signals aggressive trade posture.
 February 2025: Executive orders direct USTR to review all trade relationships and identify 'non-reciprocal' tariff arrangements.
 March 2025: Section 232 investigations expanded to cover copper, semiconductors, and lumber.
 April 2, 2025: 'Liberation Day' — Trump signs sweeping IEEPA reciprocal tariffs on 80+ countries.
 Rates range from 10% baseline to 46% (Vietnam), 36% (Thailand), 32% (Taiwan), 25% (South Korea), 20% (EU), and more.
 April 9, 2025: 90-day pause on higher rates for most countries; 10% baseline remains.
 China excluded from pause.
 June 2025: Section 232 tariffs on steel and aluminum doubled from 25% to 50%.
 New Section 232 tariffs imposed: copper 50%, semiconductors 25%, lumber 10%.
-August 2025: China tariff truce — reciprocal rates reduced while negotiations continue.
-October 2025: Court of International Trade rules IEEPA tariffs unconstitutional.
-November 2025: Federal Circuit upholds CIT ruling.
-February 20, 2026: Supreme Court rules 6-3 in V.O.S.
-Selections Inc. v.
-United States — IEEPA tariffs permanently invalidated.
+May 28, 2025: Court of International Trade rules the IEEPA tariffs unlawful (V.O.S.
+Selections v.
+United States).
+August 29, 2025: Federal Circuit, sitting en banc, affirms the CIT ruling 7-4 (mandate stayed to allow a SCOTUS appeal).
+February 20, 2026: Supreme Court rules 6-3 in Learning Resources v.
+Trump (consolidated with V.O.S.
+Selections) — IEEPA tariffs permanently invalidated.
 Same day: Trump signs 10% global tariff under Section 122 (150-day limit).
 March 2026: New Section 301 investigations launched against multiple countries.
 Section 232 steel and aluminum rates remain at 50%.

-Three separate tariff programs are active right now.
-First, the Section 122 global tariff of 10% applies to imports from virtually every country.
-This was signed February 20, 2026, took effect February 24, and expires approximately July 24, 2026, unless Congress extends it.
-Second, Section 232 tariffs apply to specific products from all countries: steel at 50%, aluminum at 50%, copper at 50%, automobiles at 25%, semiconductors at 25%, and lumber at 10%.
+Four separate tariff programs are active right now.
+First, the Section 122 global tariff of 10% applies to imports from most countries.
+This was signed February 20, 2026, took effect February 24, and expires July 24, 2026, unless Congress extends it.
+Second, the EU-US trade deal took effect July 1, 2026: most EU-origin goods pay a 15% all-inclusive ceiling that replaces Section 122 for the bloc (no MFN stacking; autos, pharma, and semiconductors capped at 15% in lieu of Section 232; steel and aluminum still 50%).
+Third, Section 232 tariffs apply to specific products: steel at 50%, aluminum at 50%, copper at 50%, automobiles at 25% (EU autos capped at 15%), semiconductors at 25%, and lumber at 10%.
 These have no expiration date.
-Third, Section 301 tariffs on China remain in effect, adding 25-100% on covered products.
+Fourth, Section 301 tariffs on China remain in effect, adding 25-100% on covered products.
 Most Chinese electronics and machinery face 25%, solar panels 50%, and electric vehicles 100%.
-These three layers stack — meaning a Chinese steel import could face 10% Section 122 + 50% Section 232 + 25% Section 301, for a combined rate of 85%.
+These layers stack — with one important carve-out: Section 232 goods are excluded from the Section 122 surcharge on their metal content.
+So a Chinese steel article faces 50% Section 232 + 25% Section 301 = 75% (not 85%), while a non-232 Chinese good like electronics faces 10% Section 122 + 25% Section 301 = 35%.

 What Was Struck Down by the Supreme Court